Sarah-Specialist/my-official-website/README.md

  Focus on what work you want/like to do.
 And who you want to work with.

  To show what you can do to make the client’s/employer’s life easier.

+ "Took me a while to finish this project, but it was definitely worth it.
+I enjoyed every step of the process and learned a few tricks along the way.
+Sure, there were some frustrating moments (i.e., debugging the cause of the y-axis overflow from the enormous CSS and JavaScript code I built), but everything was worth it.
+I was able to pick more tools, such as getting a Chrome extension to identify the z-index relationship between elements and getting my hands on Figma, which is a pretty dope wireframing/prototyping software."